 Google’s Core Web Vitals are now natively incorporated into the browser monitoring user interface, so you can see these critical metrics at-a-glance without having to build custom dashboards.

-Google Core Web Vitals are industry-standard metrics that help you analyze load performance, responsiveness, and layout stability of your web applications.
-With this feature, you can now immediately visualize and analyze your applications’ largest contentful paint, first input delay, and cumulative layout shift.
-On top of this, you can also set alerts to be immediately notified when a Core Web Vital metric falls outside of a recommended level.
-If your site unexpectedly slows down or crashes, front-end engineers can find the problem and dive deeper into the issue without context switching.
+You can now immediately visualize and analyze your applications’ largest contentful paint, first input delay, and cumulative layout shift.
+If your site unexpectedly slows down or crashes, frontend engineers can find the problem and dive deeper into the issue without context switching.

-We understand the vigilance needed to maintain high page availability and by serving up relevant insights and signals natively in the UI, we make it easy for you to reduce your mean time to resolution (MTTR) and keep a finger on the pulse of your key performance metrics.
+We understand the vigilance needed to maintain high page availability.
+With New Relic relevant insights and signals natively in the UI, it’s easy for you to reduce your mean time to resolution (MTTR) and keep a finger on the pulse of your key performance metrics.

 View user traffic across devices